-- When you first get your machine, check how accurate it is by comparing its readings with readings that are taken at your doctor's office. - Inspect your blood pressure cuff often to make sure the tubing, bulb, valve, and cuff are in good condition.
+- When you first get your machine, check how accurate it is by comparing its readings with readings that are taken at your doctor's office.
+You may also want to bring your cuff to every visit with our team, and check that it is accurate. - Inspect your blood pressure cuff often.
+Make sure the tubing, bulb, valve, and cuff are in good condition.
 Even a small hole or crack in the tubing can affect how accurate the readings are.